Jason Taylor (rugby league): Playing career

 Taylor was also selected to play for the New South Wales team in the 1993 State of Origin series.
 He was chosen on the bench for all three games, but did not take the field in the first game of the series.
 Coach Phil Gould said, "if anything happened to Ricky we needed a capable and experienced halfback to go in with a similar game-type to Ricky.
 Jason's kicking and passing game is along the same lines and would allow fellows like Daley and Fittler the same room as if they were playing with Ricky."

-Taylor played with the North Sydney Bears from 1994 to 1999, While at North Sydney, Taylor played a pivotal role in the team and set numerous records.
-Taylor also won The Rothmans medal in 1996 as being the game's best and fairest player.
-Taylor has scored more points for the North Sydney Bears than any other player to have been at the club with 1274 points.
+Taylor played with the North Sydney Bears from 1994 to 1999.
+While at North Sydney, Taylor played a pivotal role in the team and set numerous records.
+Taylor also won Rothmans Medal in 1996 as the game's best and fairest player.
+Taylor has scored more points for the North Sydney Bears than any other player to have ever played for the club with 1274 points.

-In January 1997, Taylor was escorted from the Sydney Cricket Ground following unruly behavior at an Australian Cricket match.
-It was alleged that Taylor and some of his North Sydney teammates had been backing up from a bucks party the night before when they proceeded to urinate in plastic cups and throw it over patrons during a Mexican wave.
+In January 1997, Taylor was escorted from the Sydney Cricket Ground following unruly behaviour at a one-day international cricket match.
+It was alleged that Taylor and some of his North Sydney teammates had been backing up from a buck’s party the night before when they proceeded to urinate in plastic cups and throw it over patrons during a Mexican wave.
 Taylor was then axed as an Australia Day ambassador by Central Coast organisers.

-In the 1997 preliminary final against the Newcastle Knights, Taylor missed 3 out of 5 conversions in North Sydney's 17–12 defeat.
-The most crucial when scores were locked at 12-12 after Taylor set up Michael Buettner for a try moments before.
-With 3 minutes remaining, Norths had a chance to play in their first grand final in 54 years if Taylor could kick that goal.
+In the 1997 preliminary final against the Newcastle Knights, Taylor missed three out of five conversions in North Sydney's 17–12 defeat, the most crucial when scores were locked at 12-12 after Taylor set up Michael Buettner for a try moments before.
+With three minutes remaining, Norths had a chance to play in their first grand final in 54 years if Taylor were to kick the subsequent goal.
 The normally reliable Taylor missed the conversion and Newcastle player Matthew Johns went down the other end of the field and kicked a field goal to make it 13–12.
-With seconds remaining Norths frantically threw the ball around the field, Owen Craigie swooped on a loose pass and raced away to score the match winning try to make it 17–12.
-This was North Sydney's 4th preliminary final defeat in 6 years.
+With seconds remaining, Norths frantically threw the ball around the field, only to lose possession.
+Newcastle player Owen Craigie swooped on a loose pass and raced away to score the match-sealing try.
+This was North Sydney's fourth preliminary final defeat in six years.

-In the 1998 NRL season, Taylor made 26 appearances as Norths finished 5th on the table.
-Taylor played in both finals matches against Parramatta and Canterbury-Bankstown which ended in defeat.
+In the 1998 NRL season, Taylor made 26 appearances as Norths finished fifth on the table.
+Taylor played in both finals matches against Parramatta and Canterbury-Bankstown, both of which ended in defeat.

 Taylor captained Norths in what would be the club's last season in the top grade.
 He played in North Sydney's last game in the NRL which came against North Queensland at the Willows Sports Complex.
-Taylor scored 2 tries and kicked 3 goals in a 28–18 victory.
+Taylor scored two tries and kicked three goals in a 28–18 victory.